-The series was published in English by VIZ Media under the VIZ Signature imprint from February 21, 2006 to December 16, 2008.
-VIZ Media has republished the series in 2-in-1 omnibuses (subtitled The Perfect Edition) since July 15, 2014.
-The final omnibus is set to release on July 19, 2016.
+The series was published in English by VIZ Media under the VIZ Signature imprint from February 21, 2006 to December 16, 2008, and again in 2-in-1 omnibuses (subtitled The Perfect Edition) from July 15, 2014 to July 19, 2016.
 The manga was also published in Brazilian Portuguese by Panini Comics/Planet Manga from June 2012 to April 2015 and in Polish by Hanami from March 2014 to February 2017, in Spain by Planeta Cómic from June 16, 2009 to September 21, 2010, and in Argentina by LARP Editores.

 I rarely give tens to mangas.
 But this one just deserves it!
 Why?
 I'm going to tell you: